feathersjs/docs/api/databases/elasticsearch.md

 ```

 ### $sqs
 [simple_query_string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).
 A query that uses the SimpleQueryParser to parse its context.
-Optional `$default_operator` which is set to `or` by default but can be set to `and` if required.
+Optional `$operator` which is set to `or` by default but can be set to `and` if required.

 ```js
 query: {